rrasch/ead-plugin-changes/README.md

     - Add 'name' field
     - We don't add contact fields if they don't exist
     - Don't add telephone info
-- removed id attribute from container element if container contains a parent attribute
+- Remove id attribute from container element if container contains a parent attribute
-- upcasing initial string in label type for container
+- Upcase initial string in label type for container
 - fixed thumbnails.
-Moved dao elements outside of did element
+Move dao elements outside of did element
-- fixed audatt references
+- Fix audatt references
-- fixed internal audience for dao, I believe
+- Fix internal audience for dao
-- reading use statement from the config yml file to get the right string
+- Read use statement from the config yml file to get the right string
-- fixed container 3 bug
+- Fix container 3 bug
-- added check for existence of instances with containers
+- Add check for existence of instances with containers
-- modifying to make it compatible with 2.2.
+- Modify to make it compatible with 2.2.
 Containers show up but not daos
-- fixed namespace, ending tag, and dao use issues
+- Fix namespace, ending tag, and dao use issues
-- added parent attribute to the right sub containers
+- Add parent attribute to the right sub containers
-- updating language handeling
+- Update language handeling
-- adding fragments to lang_materials
-- fixing fragments to lang_materials
+- Add fragments to lang_materials
-- removing blocking of all unpublised elements
+- Remove blocking of all unpublised elements
-- forcing ns2 namespace on all extref elements
+- Force ns2 namespace on all extref elements

 ## Conclusion ##